sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/index.md

 <!-- markdownlint-disable first-line-h1 no-inline-html -->
 # Reference

-The `VMware.CloudFoundation.PasswordManagement` is a PowerShell module supports the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.
+`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that supports the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.

-With these cmdlets, you can perform the following tasks on your VMware Cloud Foundation instance or a specific workload domain:
+With these cmdlets, you can perform the following actions on a VMware Cloud Foundation instance or a specific workload domain.

-- Generate a baseline password policy configuration file based on the default password policy settings per component.
+The module provides coverage for the following:

+=== ":material-shield-check: &nbsp; Password Policies"

-- Generate a password policy report detailing the password policy settings per component.
+    1. Generate a password policy report for password expiration, password complexity, and account lockout.
-- Generate a password policy report with configuration drift using a password policy configuration file.
+    2. Generate a password policy report with configuration drift using a password policy configuration file.
-- Update password polices to a desired state using a password policy configuration file.
+    3. Update the password polices using a password policy configuration file.

-The module provides coverage for the following components:

-- ESXi
+    Components:

+    * VMware SDDC Manager
-- vCenter Single Sign-On
+    * VMware vCenter Single Sign-On
-- vCenter Server
+    * VMware vCenter Server
+    * VMware ESXi
-- NSX Local Manager
+    * VMware NSX Local Manager
-- NSX Edge
+    * VMware NSX Edge
+    * VMware Aria Suite Lifecycle
+    * VMware Aria Operations
+    * VMware Aria Operations for Logs
+    * VMware Aria Operations for Networks
+    * VMware Aria Automation
+    * VMware Workspace ONE Access

+=== ":fontawesome-solid-rotate: &nbsp; Password Rotation"

+    Generate a password rotation report for accounts managed by SDDC Manager.

+    Components:

-- SDDC Manager
+    * VMware SDDC Manager
+    * VMware vCenter Single Sign-On
+    * VMware vCenter Server
+    * VMware NSX Local Manager
+    * VMware NSX Edge
+    * VMware Aria Suite Lifecycle
+    * VMware Aria Operations
+    * VMware Aria Operations for Logs
+    * VMware Aria Automation
-- Workspace ONE Access (Standalone)
+    * VMware Workspace ONE Access

+    ???+ note "Note"
+        - VMware ESXi password rotation is not managed by SDDC Manager.
+        - VMware Aria Suite password rotation is only supported if deployed in VMware Cloud Foundation mode and present in the SDDC Manager inventory.

 [docs-vmware-cloud-foundation]: https://docs.vmware.com/en/VMware-Cloud-Foundation/index.html